 - easily analyze the large volume of information

 - speed up the trial process and verdict

 - highlight key points using charts or graphs

 Deposition testimonies contribute greatly to bringing out the real facts from the witnesses.
 Well-documented deposition summaries are extremely useful during the course of a trial.

-Structure, Content And Uses Of A Deposition Summary
+Listen to our podcast: Structure, Content And Uses Of A Deposition Summary

 The different types of deposition summaries include page-line summaries, page-by-page summary, topic-by-topic summary, chronological summary, or narrative summary.